namberino/obsidian-notes/Namicon/Controls/Dimensionality/Fourier and Wavelet Transforms.md

 \int_{-\infty}^{\infty} |\hat{f}(\omega)|^2 d\omega = 2\pi \int_{-\infty}^{\infty} |f(x)|^2 dx
 $$

+The norm represents how much energy there is under the curve of $f$ and under the curve of the Fourier transform.
+These 2 integrals are equal up to a constant $2\pi$.

+If there's some really small Fourier coefficients, we just ignore them and zero them out.
+The question is if we zero them out, how big of an impact would that have on $f$.
+What this theorem says is that if there's Fourier coefficients that are negligibly small and we set them to 0 (truncating them), because the left-hand side integral doesn't change much, we're still going to be able to capture most of the energy of $f$.

 # Convolution integrals with Fourier transform

 Convolution integral allows us to add 2 functions to form a 3rd function.
 What the $x$ mean is that as $\xi$ goes from $-\infty$ to $\infty$, we're sliding $g$ across $f$ or vice versa and we're adding up their product as we're sliding, meaning it expresses the amount of overlap one function has as it is shifted over the other function.